corrados/edrumulus/README.md

 Open Source E-Drum Trigger Module Software

+## Project TODO list

+- The algorithm is optimized for Roland PD-120 pad only.
+Other pad types should be supported, too.

+- The low velocity performance at the edge of the pad is not good enough.
+This should be improved.

+- We sometime have double-triggers on hard hits or when the rim is hit.
+The mask time is already at 10 ms. So, the decay handling should be improved to suppress these double-triggers.

+- The normalization of the positional sensing should be improved.

+- Create a class for the edrumulus library.

 ## Project log

 - (12/18/2020) I have ported the Octave peak detection code to the ESP32 developer board (no positional sensing